 If you’re planning a trip to New Zealand that involves a rental car, you’ll probably get all sorts of suggestions on all the best places to see, eat and stay.
 You’ll be told not to miss the scenery in the Bay of Islands and Milford Sound.
 You’ll be advised of the must-see (but smelly) geothermal activity in Rotorua.
 You’ll have to make a pit stop in Queenstown for some adventure sports.
 And the list goes on with a host of beaten-path suggestions.
-(For example, Backpacking Matt just recently put together his Top 5 Drives in NZ.)

 But what about some of those less-traveled roads?
 How about those not-so-well-known spots?
 All of New Zealand is postcard-perfect, but there are some areas that are slightly more perfect than others.
 And many of them won’t show up in a list of top NZ destinations.